HenriettaHolze/SS_prediction_CNN/notes.md

 - only accuracy does not make sense because classes are biased
 - what does 70 or 80% accuracy in Wang et al. 2016 actually mean?
 - what is the 'simple'/random model to compare to?
+- implement SegmentofOVerlap SOV evaluation metric

 Which loss function and regularization?
-- what loss function do Wang et al. use and how to implement it in pytorch (optimizer)
+- what loss function do Wang et al. use and how to implement it in pytorch (criterion)
-- does the loss function account for the class bias?
+- do they have a weighted loss function?
+- what optimizer, Adam or SGD?
-- how to implement regularization in pytorch?
+- how to implement L2 regularization in pytorch?
+(Wang et al. use regularization factor 50)

 How to handle the class bias?
 - over sampling of rare classes does not make sense?
 - tailor loss function to penalize rare classes more?
+  -> weight parameter in CrossEntropyLoss()

 Architecture
 - what is the CNN architecture of Wang et al.?